Written

 Email: djskrien@colby.edu

-CPU Sim is a Java application that I wrote that allows users to design simple computer CPU's at the microcode level and to run machine-language or assembly-language programs on those CPU's through simulation.
+CPU Sim is a Java application that allows users to design simple computer CPUs at the microcode level and to run machine-language or assembly-language programs on those CPUs through simulation.
 It can be used to simulate a variety of architectures, including accumulator-based, RISC-like, or stack-based (such as the JVM) architectures.
 It is a useful tool for instructors who want their students to get hands-on exposure to a variety of architectures and to get a chance to design and implement their own architectures and write programs in machine language and assembly language for their architectures.

 An instructor's manual including sample programming projects and their solutions is also available.
 Please contact me at djskrien@colby.edu if you are interested in these supplementary materials.

-I wrote versions 1 and 2 of CPU Sim in the early 1990's using Macintosh Common Lisp and, as a result, they ran only on the Macintosh platform.
+Versions 1 and 2 of CPU Sim were written in the early 1990's using Macintosh Common Lisp and, as a result, they ran only on the Macintosh platform.
 Version 2.2 of this software won the 1993 EDUCOM Higher Education Software and Curriculum Innovation Award for Best Engineering Software (Computer Science).
 It was one of only 10 winners out of over 140 entries.
 A Macintosh Common Lisp-based version (2.6.5) is still available in both MC680x0-native and PowerPC-native forms.
 These are the only versions of CPU Sim that run on MacOS 9 and earlier.

 Please contact me at djskrien@colby.edu if you are interested in these earlier versions.